caqlishire/FinalPack-1/README.md

 - As for this week, my team contribution was to write steps on [how to buy, install, launch the GUI and connect to the server](https://github.com/vangx033/Week15/blob/master/AccessingMinecraftServer.sh) and was later [added images for easier to follow](https://github.com/grenack/Code-Blockers/blob/master/AccessingMinecraftServer.md).
 ### Week 16
 - Team contribution: I created a template on [how to play minecraft](https://github.com/vangx033/Week16/blob/master/HowToPlay.md).
 Our presentation to the class was successfully done.

+Overall, I really like this ticket.
+I actully get to play and apply commands as I go.
+I believe this is how we learn.
+This is really a book from getting you the concept of the Linux to simple commands to compile them as a script.
+By working with my classmates was a great experience especially Code-Blockers.
+Go Code-Blockers.